londonappbrewery/i-am-poor-android-damian-ndiritu/README.md

 2. How to use the resources folder of Android App

 ## What it does cover.
-1. Not java code present thus not functionality.
+1. No java code present thus no functionality.

 ### Source material.
 https://www.udemy.com/android-app-development-with-java/